Yoshyn/activerecord_strategystore/README.md

 end
 ```

-Then you need to defined theses methods in your strategy :
+Then you need to implement theses methods in your strategy :

 ```ruby
 class FirstSoftwareStrategy